Reddish lesions on penis

 All the conditions above can be transmitted through sexual contact, so until you figure out what you have, you may want to be extra careful about protecting your partner from direct contact with the lesions or from genital to genital contact.

 Again, there are many STIs as well as other skin conditions that can cause red lesions.
 Fortunately, many are curable and all are treatable.
 It is best to schedule an appointment with your health care provider to figure out what is causing your symptoms.
-If you're a Columbia student, you can schedule an appointment with Primary Care Medical Services through Open Communicator.
 While bumps that appear on the genitals can certainly be distressing, it's likely that you will be able to get a solid diagnosis and good treatment by visiting a health care provider.
 Take care,